-610 ropean Union's Horizon 2020 research and innovation programme (grant agreement no. 787652).
-We thank Michael Sprenger for providing access to the cyclone, anticyclone and warm conveyor belt features, and the INTEXseas colleagues for discussions and input, in particular Katharina Hartmuth and Mauro Hermann.
+Acknowledgements.
+We thank Michael Sprenger for providing access to the cyclone, anticyclone, and warm conveyor belt features, as well as the INTEXseas colleagues for discussions and input, in particular Katharina Hartmuth and Mauro Hermann.
+We thank both reviewers for their constructive feedback.